Will my air conditioning unit help remove humidity in my home?

 Cool Air In, Humidity Out

-A common misconception is the idea that your air conditioning unit’s only purpose is to continually blow cool air into your home continually until your house has reached the temperature you’ve set on your thermostat.
+A common misconception is the idea that your air conditioning unit’s only purpose is to continually blow cool air into your home until your house has reached the temperature you’ve set on your thermostat.

 While it is true that your air conditioner blows cool air into your home, it is also multi-tasking and removing warm air and humidity.